kiliandbigblue/cli/README.md

 ## Commands

 All commands are accessible through the `just` command runner.
-Run `just` to see the full list of available commands.
+Run `just --justfile ~/projects/cli/justfile ` to see the full list of available commands.

 ### DevOps Commands